Parental Rights: Unmarried Fathers and Adoption

 Unmarried Fathers and Adoption: Commitment to Parenting

-The degree to which an unmarried father has the opportunity to play a parental role in the Child's life often varies.
-However, doing everything he can to form a parental relationship, making himself as available as possible, and seeking legal recognition as soon as possible helps a father best position himself to maintain a say in adoption and other parental decisions.
+The degree to which an unmarried father has the opportunity to play a parental role in the child's life often varies.
+But, taking steps to form a parental relationship can show reasons a father should be heard in adoption and other parental decisions.

 Objecting to Adoption